trothr/blog/Richard/2020/20200531-talk-that-way.md

 I should probably have a blog post about that:
 DEATH IS NOT "JUST PART OF LIFE".
 Death is not part of God's creation.
+Next time you hear someone say, "death is just part of life", take them to task for that comment!
+Maybe they think that's helpful?
+IT'S NOT.
+And I'll be glad to share (verbally) "how it feels".

 The enemy twists truth.
 YES, I now know experientially how Dad felt.